krakesh1309/Django_Projects/README.md

 3. **Employee Data Management** - Manages employee data, storing it in a database.
 4. **Multi-App Management** - Demonstrates configurations for handling multiple apps.
 5. **Static Files Integration** - Explains the management of static files (CSS, JavaScript, and images).
+6. **Faker Module Usage** - Demonstrates how to generate fake data for testing purposes.

 ---